 Before we go through the packing list, we wanted to share some tips to help you pick what to bring with you on safari.

-Perhaps one of the more important things to consider when packing for safari is the color of the clothes you bring with you.
+Perhaps one of the more important things to consider when packing for safari is the colour of the clothes you bring with you.

-Generally, brown and green colors, or variants thereof, are regarded as the best.
-They generally blend into the surroundings, and have the bonus that they don’t show dirt quite as well, which is a benefit on dusty drives.
+Generally, brown and green colours, or variants thereof, are regarded as the best.
+They blend into the surroundings, and have the bonus that they don’t show dirt quite as well, which is a benefit on dusty drives.

-Bright primary colors are discouraged as they make you stand out more.
+Bright primary colours are discouraged as they make you stand out more.

-Blue, dark purple, and black colors should also be avoided.
-These colors are known to attract Tsetse flies, which have a very nasty bite and which can carry disease.
+Blue and black colours should also be avoided.
+These are known to attract Tsetse flies, which have a very nasty bite and which can carry disease.

 How Easy is it to Wash?